 - Location: You will benefit from Minnesota’s placement in a thriving and diverse metropolitan community.
 Many of our students work in the Twin Cities in places like the Phillips Neighborhood Clinic, an interdisciplinary clinic run by students from the University of Minnesota’s Academic Health Center.

 Coursework emphasizes nutritional assessment, program planning, health behavior change and intervention strategies and policy development.
+We offer three curriculum tracks which provides students with a curriculum that offers flexibility and opportunities for customization.
+Learn more about the Public Health Nutrition degree (PDF)

 In addition to our traditional public health nutrition degree, we offer three additional curriculum tracks, offering a program that is customizable and flexible.

 - Our Coordinated Master’s Program provides both a MPH in Public Health Nutrition and the required coursework and internship hours to become eligible to take the Registration Examination for Dietitians.
 11 students are accepted to this program every year.
+FAQ’s

 - Our Nutritional Epidemiology Emphasis Program is available for students with or without nutrition/dietetic backgrounds who are interested in applying epidemiological and biostatistical methods to studies of nutrition and health.